radius-project/design-notes/tools/2024-06-gitops-feature-spec.md

    1. I will create a Radius Environment resource and add all the information listed above.
    1. I will then edit my Radius Environment resource to contain the properties required to register my Radius Recipe such as template path, template kind, etc.
 1. I then push my new `env.bicep` file to my git repository, as I would any other file.
-1. This triggers Flux or ArgoCD to detect the change, read the new `env.bicep` file, and deploy the Radius Environment as specified.
+1. This triggers Flux or ArgoCD to detect the change, read the new `env.bicep` file, and trigger Radius to deploy the Environment as specified.
 1. After Flux or ArgoCD initiates the Radius environment deployment, as I would normally do, I use Flux or ArgoCD to monitor deployment status and health status of the underlying Kubernetes cluster.

 > As an operator, while Radius presents some new concepts, those concepts fit cleanly within my existing GitOps workflows so Radius is relatively low overhead for me to adopt and to provide value to my development counterparts.